AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 ## g6a, general purpose instance family

-g6a is in invitational preview.
-To use g6a, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features

 -   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the SHENLONG architecture.
 -   Compute:
     -   Uses 2.6 GHz AMD EPYCTM ROME processors that deliver a maximum turbo frequency of 3.3 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:4.
-    -   Allows you to enable or disable Hyper-Threading.
+    -   Allows you to enable or disable hyper-threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).